DavidWittman/serverless-southwest-check-in/README.md

 [![Build Status](https://travis-ci.org/DavidWittman/serverless-southwest-check-in.svg?branch=master)](https://travis-ci.org/DavidWittman/serverless-southwest-check-in)

+Automatically check in to your Southwest flight with Amazon Lambda and DynamoDB.

+This project was inspired by similar projects from [Aaron Ortbals](https://github.com/aortbals/southwest-checkin) and [Joe Beda](https://github.com/jbeda/southwest-checkin).

 ## Installation

 Skip to the [Deploy](#deploy) section if you already have the Serverless framework installed and configured with your AWS credentials.